Is Vinegar Safe During Pregnancy? (Updated 2026 Guide)

 The Answer

-Yes, vinegar is generally safe during pregnancy.
-With 93% of vinegar products earning an A grade, most varieties including apple cider, balsamic, and white vinegar can be enjoyed in normal culinary amounts.
+Yes, vinegar is safe during pregnancy.
+Over 93% of vinegar products earn an A grade for pregnancy safety, including apple cider vinegar, balsamic, white distilled, and rice vinegar when used in normal culinary amounts.

 Pregnancy Safe is 100% independent and research driven.
 No companies pay to promote or sponsor products.